-The screaming of Officer Watts is heard for several seconds after this and then turns into a wet gurgling sound.
-This must have been the point that the officer received a fatal wound to the throat.
+Officer Watts's screaming is heard for several seconds after this and then turns into a wet gurgling sound.
+That must have been the point that the officer received a fatal wound to the throat.
 Officer Watts died on the scene before emergency aid could reach the location.
-Officer Sadowski moved into the house through the back entrance, upon entering the room the bodies of Officer Watts and Troy Mick were discovered but the assailant was not in the room.
-Mrs. Mick was running out of the front of the house and both officers gave chase.
-Mrs. Mick was apprehended on the front lawn with a young girl in her arms.
+Officer Sadowski moved into the house through the back entrance, upon entering the room, the bodies of Officer Watts and Troy Mick were discovered.
+The assailant was not in the room.
+Mrs. Mick ran out of the front door, and both officers gave chase.
+The officers apprehended Mrs. Mick on the front lawn with a young girl in her arms.
 Mrs. Mick was adamant that she was not responsible and that they should all leave the location immediately.
 The young girl was her daughter Eva Mick.
-Mrs. Mick was near hysterical about leaving the location.
+Mrs. Mick was near hysterical about evacuating the area.

-Mrs. Kendra Mick was taken into custody and her daughter was given into DCSS care.
+Mrs. Kendra Mick was taken into custody, and her daughter was given into DCSS care.
 Mrs. Mick denies any involvement with the murders and maintains that her 8-year-old adopted son is responsible for the incident.
-Due to the lack of any blood on Mrs. Mick's person it is unlikely that she had a part in the murders.
-The neighborhood was canvased by police who were unable to turn up any suspect that could have been responsible for the voice recorded by Officer Watts.
+Due to the lack of blood on Mrs. Mick's person, it is unlikely that she had a part in the murders.
+The neighborhood was canvased by police who were unable to turn up suspects that could have been responsible for the voice recorded by Officer Watts.
 Officers were also unable to find any sign of the 8-year-old adopted son of the Mick's, Toby Mick.
 The search continues for the boy and any information about the man who was in the room.

-Kendra Mick still believes it was her son who perpetrated the crimes but that he was under the possession some sort of demon who manifested through the child and was responsible for the voice on the recording.
-Mrs. Mick has been sent for a physiological evaluation but it is my opinion that she is not responsible for the murders though she was deeply traumatized by the event.
+Kendra Mick believes it was her son who perpetrated the crimes.
+She insists that he was under the possession of a demon who manifested through the child and maintains that this demon was responsible for the voice on the recording.
+Mrs. Mick has been sent for a physiological evaluation.
+Still, it is my opinion that she is not responsible for the murders.
+However, she was deeply traumatized by the event.

 DCSS confirmed that the Mick's had adopted an eight-year-old boy named Toby.
-The adoption had finalized only three months prior to the incident.
-The boy was in care for only a short time after both of his parents had died in a fire, the boy was only in foster care for four months before being adopted by the Mick's.
+The adoption had finalized only three months before the incident.
+The boy was in care for only a short time after both of his parents had died in a fire, the boy was in foster care for four months before being adopted by the Mick's.

-The five-year-old daughter Eva Mick has also been sent for a physiological evaluation although she did not witness any of the terrible events, she was able to hear them.
+The five-year-old daughter Eva Mick has also been sent for a physiological evaluation.
+She did not witness any of the terrible events.
+However, She was able to hear them.
 Eva was instructed to hide in her room when the Mick's son Toby began to exhibit violent behaviors, as Kendra Mick revealed in her statement.
-This was not the first outwardly violent behavior the boy had displayed in the time he had lived in the Mick home.
+It was not the first outwardly violent behavior the boy displayed when he lived in the Mick home.

 The claim that the boy was responsible is unlikely according to the coroners and forensic reports.
-Troy Mick, who is 6' 2" and 220 lbs. was pinned to the wall by a broken bed post, raised off the floor approximately two feet.
-Officer Watts had his throat torn completely out and the missing portion was not discovered at the crime scene.
-His arm was also broken and twisted severely as if it has been twisted around multiple times.
-It is the opinion of the officers, the coroner and the forensic specialist that it is not possible for this to be accomplished by a child of that age.
-In fact, is it also the opinion that the person responsible would have to be extremely large and inhumanly strong.
+Troy Mick, who is 6' 2" and 220 pounds, was pinned to the wall by a broken bedpost, raised off the floor approximately two feet.
+Officer Watts had his throat torn entirely out, and the missing portion was not discovered at the crime scene.
+His arm was also broken and twisted as if twisted around multiple times.
+It is the officers, the coroner, and the forensic specialist's opinion that a child of that age could not accomplish this.
+It is also their opinion that the person responsible would have to be extremely large and inhumanly strong.

-The person whose voice was captured on Officer Watts' personal recording device has yet to be found.
-It will be difficult to determine the perpetrator only by voice alone.
+The person's voice captured on Officer Watts' personal recording device has yet to be found.
+It will be challenging to determine the perpetrator by voice alone.
 No other forensic evidence of a fifth person being in the room has been uncovered.
-For the moment this case remains open.
+For the moment, this case remains open.

 Case No: 63521